saulogt/saulogt.github.io/_posts/2021-08-11-creating-readonly-user-in-pg.md

 1. Change the values `my_database`, `user1`, and `my_secret_password` to something that makes sense for you
 1. Save and run the script

-*Important* You cant execute it as a sql code because it variable declaration on the top is invalid SQL.
+*Important* You cant execute it as a sql code because the variable declaration on the top is an invalid SQL code.
 You must use `psql` or another client that supports script execution

 ```sh
 postgres=$ \i /Path/to/your/file.sql